MapRock/SemanticWebsOfMeaning/docs/iris_rules_exercise/README.md

 This exercise uses Apache Jena Rules rather than a SWRL execution engine.
 The rules reproduce the nearest-centroid logic of the trained Iris K-Means model.
 Apache Jena Fuseki loads the RDF model and test observation, applies the Jena rule reasoner, and exposes the inferred classification through SPARQL.

+This article could be considered "Part 2" of [Machine Learning Models in Knowledge Graphs](https://eugeneasahara.com/2026/08/30/machine-learning-models-in-knowledge-graphs/).

 ## Setting Up Jena Fuseki

 Copy these files into the <i>apache-jena-fuseki-6.x.x</i> directory with these three additional files.
 See [install_jena_fuseki.md](https://github.com/MapRock/SemanticWebsOfMeaning/blob/main/install_jena_fuseki.md), follow [steps 1](https://github.com/MapRock/SemanticWebsOfMeaning/blob/main/install_jena_fuseki.md#1-install-java-first) and 2.